 I have an idea that will change the world.
 But I’m not telling anyone about it.
 But you should still buy it.Read More »

 Forget about those binders full of data.
 Focus on the journey to get the real value of planning.
+In this video I talk about the real reason you need a marketing execution plan.
 This week’s Moment of Clarity is a humdinger if I do say so myself.Read More »

 After 30 years of working with clients to solve problems that are killing their revenues and profits, I’ve identified a number of red flags that tell me loud and clear something is wrong with how that client is selling.
 The good news it isn’t hard to fix.Read More »